 Diagnostic Imaging teams consist of experienced physicians and technologists who work collaboratively to support patient diagnosis and treatment by providing high quality imaging tests and treatments in a caring, safe and efficient environment.

 While MRI and CT scans are two major types of imaging scans there are many scans that are used to image a person’s body.

 Diagnostic Imaging scans include:

-- CT: Radiation is used to create cross section images (like slices in a loaf of bread) of internal body parts, like bones, soft tissues and blood vessels, all at the same time.
+- CT: In a Computerized Tomography (CT) scan, radiation is used to create cross section images (like slices in a loaf of bread) of internal body parts, like bones, soft tissues and blood vessels, all at the same time.
 This test usually takes about five minutes to complete and is widely used to support emergency services needed for patients.
 CT scans help:

 - diagnose muscle and bone injuries, like tumors and fractures;

 - pinpoint internal tumors, blood clots or infections;